-BQ Aquaris M5 review
+BQ Aquaris M5 full review

 The BQ Aquaris M5 is a budget smartphone which offers premium features at no extra cost.
 The Aquaris M5 offers a pleasant stock Android experience, plus fantastic sound quality and an impressive camera.
 Read next: Best budget smartphones 2016.

 BQ Aquaris M5 review: UK price and availability - Where to buy the BQ Aquaris M5, best BQ Aquaris M5 deals